-Sabre’s Brighter Futures Programme, which is delivered through Building Better Schools and delivering Transformational Teacher Training, operates in the Central and Western Regions, which lay side by side on the southern coast of Ghana in West Africa.
+Sabre’s Brighter Futures Programme, which is delivered through Building Playful Schools and delivering Transformational Teacher Training, operates in the Central and Western Regions, which lay side by side on the southern coast of Ghana in West Africa.
+In 2019 we also began working across four districts in the Eastern Region of Ghana which is bordered by the Central Region to the south.

 Sabre’s Transformational Teacher Training programme reaches far beyond southern Ghana through a partnership with Opportunity Edufinance, who are taking our teacher training methodology throughout their network of low-fee private schools in Ghana and beyond (including Uganda, Rwanda and Tanzania).